-Open oil tank access cover, remove oil reservoir cap and dipstick.
-Turn the engine by the propeller in the correct sense of rotation until you clearly hear the oil gurgle in the tank.
+To gain access to the oil reservoir hinge the rear seat forward, open and remove oil reservoir cap and remove dipstick.
+Turn the engine over using the propeller in the correct sense of rotation until you clearly hear the oil gurdle in the tank.

-Insert cleaned dipstick for measurement.
+Insert the cleaned dipstick fully for measurement.
 Fill up oil according to the engine manufacturer's specification when required.
 After completion make sure the dip stick is in place and the reservoir cap is back on securely.
-Install access cover.